FilipeChagasDev/dlqpiler/README.md

-# dlqpiler
+# DLQpiler

-DLQpiler is a compiler of the DLQ language (Declarative Language for Quantum)
+DLQpiler is a compiler of the DLQ language (Declarative Language for Quantum).
+Both the compiler and the language are part of my senior thesis (which in Brazil we call TCC) in Computer Engineering.
+DLQ is, as the name suggests, a high-level declarative language of abstraction that is translated into quantum circuits by the compiler.
+The grammar of this language is context-free, consisting of immutable variables, functions, arithmetic operators, relational operators, logic operators, and statements specific to quantum algorithms.
+The DLQpiler compiler is written in Python, based on the PLY library and the Qiskit SDK.
+This compiler generates quantum circuits for the IBM Quantum Experience platform.